CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - **Rectangle** (`R`): Click and drag to define opposite corners, or click once for the first corner and again for the second.
 - **Rotated Rectangle** (`O`): Click to set the first point, click again for the second point defining one side, then move the cursor to set the height and click a third time.
 - **Polygon** (`P`): Click along the object's boundary to place vertices.
 Click the starting point or double-click the last point to close the polygon.
 Requires at least 3 points.
+A brush mode (`Ctrl+N`) is also available: once activated, click to place the first point, then move the mouse to automatically trace polygon vertices along the cursor path.
+Move near the starting point to auto-close.
+The point distance can be adjusted via `Edit > Set Brush Point Distance`.
 - **Quadrilateral** (`T`): Click to place the first corner, then click the remaining three corners in order to complete the quadrilateral.
 - **Point**: Click to place a point.
 - **Line**: Click to set the start point, move the cursor, and click again to set the end point.